jukurius/simple-image-uploader/README.md

 # simple-image-uploader
-this is simple react application for uploading images from your computer to cloudinary with drag n drop.
+This is simple react application for uploading images from your computer to cloudinary with drag n drop.
 Cloudinary upload preset and name are used in this application.

-# Install following packets
+# Application is using following depencies

 React-Toastify
 install: npm i react-toastify